AusNZOpenRes/ANZORN-Web/content/portfolio/sydney.md

 ---
 ### Sydney Open Research Network

-Sydney Open Research Network is a collection of over 25 people, in Ecology, Psychology, Evolutionary biology and more, across at least 3 institutes.
+Sydney Open Research Network is a collection of over 25 people, in Digital Humanities, Ecology, Psychology, Evolutionary biology and more, across at least 3 institutes.
 You can find more about our activites by following the [SORN twitter account](www.twitter.com/SydneyOpenRes).